 Reasonable accommodations are available for students requiring an academic accommodation to fully participate in this class.
-These accommodations are available for students with a documented disability, chronic condition or any other grounds specified in section 8.0 of the Yukon College Academic Regulations (available on the Yukon College website).
+These accommodations are available for students with a documented disability, chronic condition or any other grounds specified in Section 8.0 of the Yukon College Academic Regulations (available on the Yukon College website).
 It is the student's responsibility to seek these accommodations.
 If a student requires an academic accommodation, he/she should contact the Learning Assistance Centre (LAC) at (867) 668-8785 or lassist@yukoncollege.yk.ca.

-WRITING CENTRE
+LORENE ROBERTSON WRITING CENTRE

-All students are encouraged to make the Writing Centre a regular part of the writing process for coursework.
+All students are encouraged to make the Lorene Robertson Writing Centre a regular part of the writing process for coursework.
 Located in C2231 (adjacent the College Library), the Writing Centre offers half-hour writing coaching sessions to students of all writing abilities.
 Coaching sessions are available in person and through distance technologies (e.g., email plus Skype or phone).
-For further information or to book an appointment, visit the Centre's website: www.yukoncollege.yk.ca/student_info/pages/writing_centre.
+For further information or to book an appointment, visit the Centre's website:

-COURSE SYLLABUS

-Weekly Syllabus for Subarctic Archaeology
+www.yukoncollege.yk.ca/student_info/pages/writing_centre.

+TOPIC OUTLINE

-Definition of Subarctic.
+Week Торіс Course Introduction 1 Definition of Subarctic.
 Ecological vrs.
 Cultural.
 Overview of Subarctic paleo-ecology.
-Historic populations (linguistic and cultural).
+Historic populations (linguistics and cultural).
 Human adaptations to the Boreal Forest.
-Resources and strategies for survival.
+Resources and strategies for 2 survival.
 Human social and political organization in the subarctic.
 The ethnographic analogy.

-History of Archaeological research.
-Special problems related to research in the subarctic

-The early archaeological record in Western Beringia.
-Definition and time frame.
-Th Northeast Asia evidence.
+3 History of Archaeological research.
+Special problems related to research in the subarctic.
+Group Seminar - Seminal Figures in Northern Archaeology The early archaeological record in Western Beringia.
+Definition and time 4 frame.
+Post-Glacial Climate Dynamics.
+Relevance of northeast Asia evidence.
 Early human migration(s) to North America.

-The early archaeological record in Eastern Beringia.
+5 The early archaeological record in Eastern Beringia.
 Alaskan and Yukon evidence.

-Late Pleistocene - Early Holocene occupations in the Western Subarctic.
+Chindadn-Nenana, Denali, Sluiceway, Mesa 6 Late Pleistocene - Early Holocene occupations in the Western Subarctic.
 Northern Cordilleran and Microblade Technologies.

-Early Holocene Occupations in the Subarctic Shield.
-Northern Plano tradition and Acasta.

-Mid-Holocene occupations in the Western Subarctic.
-Northern Archaic.
-Northwest Microblade.

-Mid-Holocene occupations in the Subarctic Shield.
-The Shield Archaic.
-Paleo-Eskimo.

-The Late Prehistoric Period in the Western Subarctic.
+7 Early Holocene Occupations in the Subarctic Shield.
+Northern Plano and Acasta.
+8 Mid-Holocene occupations in the Western Subarctic.
+Northern Archaic and Northwest Microblade.
+9 Mid-Holocene occupations in the Subarctic Shield.
+The Shield Archaic. - Paleo-Eskimo.
+10 The Late Prehistoric Period in the Western Subarctic.
 The Athapaskan Question.

-The Late Prehistoric Period in the Subarctic Shield.
+11 The Late Prehistoric Period in the Subarctic Shield.
 Taltheilei, Laurel, Blackduck, and Selkirk.

-Historic Archaeology in the Subarctic.
+12 Historic Archaeology in the Subarctic.
 Unresolved questions in Subarctic Archaeology.

-Contemporary archaeological research in the Yukon.
+13 Contemporary archaeological research in the Yukon.
 Oral History and Prehistory.
 The Yukon Land Claim and Archaeology.
-Possible directions for future research.
+Directions for future research. week-by week reading list will be made available via email to participants course instructor.